-- The picture is transferred and the < ₹ > icon switches from gray (not connected) to one of the icons below. - displayed in the shooting information display (p.270).

-(Gray) Not connected: No connection with access point.

-(Blinking) Connecting...: Connecting to access point.

-(Displayed) Connected: Connection to access point established.
+- The picture is transferred and the <?>> icon switches from gray (not connected) to one of the icons below. - For transferred images, is displayed in the shooting information display (p.270). - (Gray) Not connected : No connection with access point. - (Blinking) Connecting... : Connecting to access point. - (Displayed) Connected : Connection to access point established. - : Image transfer to access point in progress.